FabianMaeurer/TensorCategories.jl/README.md

 grothendieck_ring(C)
 ```

+## Features

+TensorCategories provides a vast framework for constructions with finite tensor categories and especially fusion categories.

+# The Center of a fusion category

+The current pinnacle feature is the computation of the center of a fusion category in explicit form.
+The theoretical ground work for
+this approach is layed in [https://arxiv.org/abs/2406.13438](https://arxiv.org/abs/2406.13438)

 ## Acknowledgements

 This project was started under supervision of [Prof. Ulrich Thiel](https://ulthiel.com/math/)  (University of Kaiserslautern).
 This work is a